LispEngineer/stm-midi-poc1-sw/README.md

   * DMA 1 Stream 4 Global Interrupt
   * Set the priority just behind the audio I2S and ahead of the UART interrupts

+### DMA Notes for SPI - Flash

+DMA directly from Flash to SPI
+*does not work*.
+The HAL DMA transfer never completes and the status just says
+`BUSY` the whole time.
+This was evidenced in the image DMA directly from text (const image data) stored in the flash being unable to be DMA'd to the display.

+I don't know if this is *supposed* to work but I'm just doing it wrong (e.g., using the flash alias address instead of the original flash address, or something).

+This was worked around by copying the flash to memory and sending the data that way.

 # Functionality